DOH-PNT0303/h5n1_ha_na_nextstrain/data_retrieval/README.md

 - Merge the contextual sequences with the sequences of interest using the script `scripts/04_parse_and_merge_fasta_with_metadata.py`.
 - Deduplicate sequences and fill in any missing metadata using the script `scripts/05_add_missing_metadata.py`.
-- Add in the outgroup sequence `A/jungle crow/Iwate/0304I001/2022` using the script `scripts/06_add_outgroup.py`.
+- Add in the outgroup sequence `A/junglecrow/Iwate/0304I001/2022` using the script `scripts/06_add_outgroup.py`.
 - The final cleaned dataset will be saved as `results/cleaned_all_metadata_sequences.csv`.
+- Format Collection_Date by opening `results/cleaned_all_metadata_sequences.csv` in Excel and formatting Collection_Date column as date and YYYY-MM-DD format.
+Save file.

 ### 4. (Optional) Prepare Sequences for Nextstrain Build